robjordan/four-function-rpn/README.md

 - four operators,
 - enter.

 A second set of 16 keys is available via long-press.
-So far I have only implemented (&plus;/&minus;) ie change sign, via long-press of the minus key.
+So far I have only implemented (&plus;/&minus;) ie *change sign*, via long-press of the minus key.

 Key layout is based on the numeric and basic operator part of classic HP calculators such as [HP 42S](https://en.wikipedia.org/wiki/HP-42S):